Monday, August 30, 2010

 Always for the Harrahs in Las Vegas, this last artwork is called "Mardi Gras".

-Finally, i want to thanks Eric Heschong and Landmark Entertainment for providing me the pictures files and authorisation to post them in this article and i hope you now love as much as i do Eric's artwork!
+I want to thanks Eric Heschong and Landmark Entertainment for providing me the pictures files and authorisation to post them in this article and i hope you now love Eric's artwork as much as i do!

 Artwork: copyright Landmark - Eric Heschong - Disney Enterprises